 The 2014 Summer Rome Program offered two tracks of six hours of credit each.
 Those enrolled in the liberal arts track choose two courses from the following three-credit options:

 Theology 2311, Western Theological Tradition; Theology 4V57, God, the Lover and the City: Explorations in Catholic Faith and Culture; and English 3357, Shakespeare's Rome.

 The Italian track was an intensive second-year Italian 1 and 2 or its equivalent, open to students who had successfully completed one year of college Italian.

 Students registered for six hours either in the liberal arts track or in the Italian track.

 Unlike most study abroad programs, your classroom is Rome and the other cities and sites you will visit.
-Faculty-led day and overnight trips will be scheduled throughout the six weeks.
-Last summer trips included visits to Anzio, Assisi, the Castelli Romani, Fossanova, Montecassino, Nettuno, Orvieto, Sicily and Subiaco.
+Faculty-led day and overnight trips are scheduled throughout the program.
+Students will visit Albano, Assisi, Castel Gandolfo, Florence, Fossanova, Monte Cassino, Nemi, Ostia Antica and Subiaco.

-The Summer Rome Program runs for six weeks.
-Students will arrive in Rome May 27 and depart July 8, 2013.
-The program cost is $6000.
-This price includes tuition, all fees, room and board on campus, and land travel on faculty-led day and overnight tours in Rome and Italy.
-The program cost does not include overseas airfare, airport transfer and independent travel.
-We will continue to accept applications on a rolling basis while space is available.
+The programs will run June 3 - July 12, 2015 and will cost $6000.
+The price includes tuition, all fees, room and board on campus, and land travel on faculty-led day and overnight tours in Rome and Italy.
+The program cost will not include overseas airfare, airport transfer and independent travel.

 University professors who have lived in Italy and taught for the University of Dallas Rome Program are assisted by staff members who have had experience working with the University of Dallas' study abroad programs.
 All members of the staff are selected with an eye on the importance of eliminating the inefficiencies of traveling in a foreign country while also promoting a serious intellectual community.